What's the Difference Between a NYC Co-op and a Condo?

 Every board package is different and will require different paperwork, but they will be asking for a lot of the same documentation your bank will be asking from you.

-These things can be past tax returns, pay stubs, bank statements, asset statements, a credit report, any debt statements, and employment documentation.
+These things can be passed tax returns, pay stubs, bank statements, asset statements, credit reports, debt statements, and employment documentation.

-In addition, you'll be asked to include your loan application, commitment letter, and your sales contract.
+In addition, you'll be asked to include your loan application, commitment letter, and sales contract.

-Co-op boards will also ask for additional written references; both professional and personal references.
+Co-op boards will also ask for additional written, professional, and personal references.

-It's best to put together an organized and clean board package, with a cover letter introducing yourself and stating why you want to join their community.
+It's best to organize a clean board package, with a cover letter introducing yourself and stating why you want to join their community.

 Organizing your package will make the review process much faster.
-Also, submitting you package in a timely manner will also move things along smoothly to make the next board meeting.
+Also, submitting your package promptly will move things along smoothly to make the next board meeting.

-Remember, that buying a co-op is not for everyone.
-There is usually a minimum credit score required, so if you have a low score, this may not be an option.
+Remember that buying a co-op is not for everyone.
+A minimum credit score is usually required, so if you have a low score, this may not be an option.

-The board needs to assess that not only are you of good character, but that you will be paying your maintenance and taxes.
+The board needs to assess that you are of good character and will be paying your maintenance and taxes.

-When they are reviewing your financials, employment history, and credit history, they are making sure you can pay your HOA fees every month, and have reserves for times of hardship.
+When they review your financials, employment history, and credit history, they ensure you can pay your HOA fees monthly and have reserves for hardship.

 Is There an Easier Way of Buying a Co-op Apartment?

-Yes, you can avoid all of the trouble by buying a sponsor unit.
+You can avoid all the trouble by buying a sponsor unit.

 A sponsor is the originator of the co-op conversion.
-It's usually a former landlord or property owner who decided to convert his or her rental building.
+Usually, a former landlord or property owner decides to convert their rental building.

-They will naturally hold all the units until purchased (normally right of first refusal is offered to the current tenants).
+They will naturally hold all the units until purchased (typically, the right of first refusal is offered to the current tenants).

 Once a renter leaves, the unit becomes available for the sponsor to put on the market.

-The same rules usually don't apply for a sponsor unit, as your purchase counts as the very first purchase of the unit or shares for that unit.
+The same rules usually don't apply for a sponsor unit, as your purchase counts as the very first purchase of the team or shares for that unit.

-Many of the co-op bylaws do not apply, such as board approval and rules on subletting.
+Many co-op bylaws, such as board approval and rules on subletting, do not apply.

 When is a Co-op Not a Good Deal?

-As a co-op board is assessing your qualifications, you should be assessing the cooperative itself as well.
+As a co-op board assesses your qualifications, you should also evaluate the cooperative.

 Hiring an experienced attorney can help with this process.